Whether you’re officially enrolled as student, or just have a desire to learn, Chaucer can prove to be an endlessly fascinating subject.

 know WHAT they’re talking about!”
 Unperturbed, he responded, “Neither

-The newly-completed Middle English Dictionary brings us additional knowledge of the Middle Ages.
+The recently-completed Middle English Dictionary brings us additional knowledge of the Middle Ages.
 It was a labor of love—it couldn’t have been less—from the 1930s until the summer of 2001.
 It is the grand accomplishment of the University of Michigan at Ann Arbor.
-Never before was there such an extensive study of our language in the period from 1100 to 1500.
-If you haven’t used it or seen it, check your local college or university.
-Many will have a copy in the reference area.
-It contains more than two million entries, runs to almost 15,000 pages and takes nearly four feet of shelf space.
+Never before was there such an extensive study of our language in the period from college or university.
 The MED is my favorite research tool.
+Technology, being what it is today, the MED can already be found online!

 Lastly, if you like